-- Discuss healthy and unhealthy relationships. - Discuss their own families and look at different types of families (including single parent, same-sex, adoptive and blended families). - Discuss assertive and passive behaviours and conflict resolution. - Discuss the relationships in their lives and different relationships within society (challenging any stereotypes such as family dynamics, male and female roles). - Discuss identity and expression (including learning about transgender and gender fluidity). - Discuss online and offline relationships and the risks. - Discuss the core values of empathy: listening, supporting and respecting. - Discuss how we keep our bodies and minds healthy (including the benefits of hobbies, exercise, sleep and nutrition, as well as the negative effects of social media and online gaming, looking at age appropriateness). - Discuss mental health and take part in Children's Mental Health Week. - Look at body changes and discuss what puberty is and when it happens (all the children will be taught the basic concept of what a period is and how it is related to puberty). - Discuss how, as we grow, our bodies will change; the human life cycle. - Discuss choice and pay close attention to the NSPCC's 'Speak Out Stay Safe' programme aims.
+- Discuss healthy and unhealthy relationships. - Learn about all family dynamics and understand that families of many forms provide a nurturing environment for children (families can include for example; single parent families, LGBT parents, families headed by a grandparent, foster/carers) - Understand that families are important for children as they grow as they provide love, security and stability - Discuss assertive and passive behaviours and conflict resolution. - Discuss the relationships in their lives and different relationships within society (challenging any stereotypes such as family dynamics, male and female roles). - Learn about stereotyping and the importance of respecting others and how they choose to express themselves - Discuss online and offline relationships and the risks. - Discuss the core values of empathy: listening, supporting and respecting. - Discuss how we keep our bodies and minds healthy (including the benefits of hobbies, exercise, sleep and nutrition, as well as the negative effects of social media and online gaming, looking at age appropriateness). - Discuss mental health and take part in Children's Mental Health Week. - Look at body changes and discuss what puberty is and when it happens (all the children will be taught the basic concept of what a period is and how it is related to puberty). - Discuss how, as we grow, our bodies will change; the human life cycle. - Discuss choice and pay close attention to the NSPCC's 'Speak Out Stay Safe' programme aims.

-Further to the session content outlined above, the girls will take part in an extra session with me that introduces puberty specifically related to periods, in preparation for body changes which may occur ahead of Year 5.
+Further to the session content outlined above, the girls will take part in an extra session with the Head of PSHEE that introduces puberty specifically related to periods, in preparation for body changes which may occur ahead of Year 5.
 In this session, the girls will look further into what a period is and potential changes that could happen within their bodies.
 We feel it is important the girls have given this forum in which to discuss this without judgement and in an open setting.
 Particular attention will be given to discharge and the initial changes in puberty such as body hair and body odour.